Bone Marrow Aspirate Concentrate (BMAC) And Its Role In Joint Pain

 What Is Bone Marrow Aspirate Concentrate?

-BMAC is a procedure that collects and concentrates components—such as cells and growth factors—from a person’s own bone marrow.
+BMAC is a procedure that collects and concentrates healing agents, such as cells and growth factors, from a person’s own bone marrow.
 This approach may support the body’s natural healing process and promote improved joint function in orthopedic care.

 To perform the procedure, a physician in the licensed Regenexx network uses a specialized needle to withdraw (aspirate) bone marrow, typically from the pelvic bone.
 Physicians usually numb the area with a local anesthetic, and many individuals tolerate the process well.
 The physician may also offer sedation based on clinical needs.

-Bone marrow contains a variety of cells, including progenitor cells and other biologically active components that may aid in the repair of musculoskeletal tissue, such as bone, cartilage, and muscle.
+Bone marrow contains a variety of cells, including progenitor cells and other biologically active healing agents that may help promote the repair of musculoskeletal tissue, such as bone, cartilage, and muscle.
 Since these components come from the individual’s own body, this process avoids risks associated with donor materials or laboratory-expanded cells.

 Procedures using bone marrow aspirate concentrate are supported by a growing body of published research in orthopedic applications.
-These procedures align with current FDA guidance for the use of a person’s own (autologous) cells and have demonstrated a low complication rate when performed by a physician in the licensed Regenexx network.
+These procedures align with current FDA guidance for the use of a person’s own (autologous) cells and have demonstrated a low complication rate.

 Research And Evidence Supporting BMAC